Groundbreaking Lawsuit Argues Animals Have the Right to Sue Their Abusers in Court

 Represented by the Animal Legal Defense Fund, Justice the Horse Sues Former Abuser

-Hillsboro, Oregon – Justice, an eight-year-old horse, is a party to a lawsuit filed today against his former abuser to recover the costs of his ongoing medical care and his pain and suffering.
+Hillsboro, OR – Justice, an eight-year-old horse, is a party to a lawsuit filed today against his former abuser to recover the costs of his ongoing medical care and his pain and suffering.
 Justice is represented by the Animal Legal Defense Fund, the nation’s preeminent legal advocacy organization for animals.
 If successful, this groundbreaking lawsuit would be the first to establish that animals have a legal right to sue their abusers in court.

 “Horses, like Justice, are intelligent animals with the capacity for rich emotional lives,” says Animal Legal Defense Fund Executive Director Stephen Wells.
 “Oregon law already recognizes Justice’s right to be free from cruelty – this lawsuit simply expands the remedies available when abusers violate animals’ legal rights.”